Lazar of Serbia: Courtier

 Pribac was awarded by Dušan in yet another way: his son Lazar was granted the position of stavilac at the ruler's court.
 The stavilac (literally "placer") had a role in the ceremony at the royal table, though he could be entrusted with jobs that had nothing to do with court ritual.
 The title of stavilac ranked as the last in the hierarchy of the Serbian court.
 It was, nevertheless, quite prestigious as it enabled its holder to be very close to the ruler.
-Stavilac Lazar married Milica; according to subsequent genealogies, created in the first half of the 15th century, Milica was the daughter of Prince Vratko, a great-grandson of Vukan.
+Around 1353 Stavilac Lazar Hrebeljanović married Princess Milica Nemanjić.
+According to subsequent genealogies, created in the first half of the 15th century, Milica was the daughter of Prince Vratko, a great-grandson of Vukan, Grand Prince of Serbia (1202-1204).
 The latter was the son of Grand Prince Stefan Nemanja, the founder of the Nemanjić dynasty, which ruled Serbia from 1166 to 1371.
 Vukan's descendants are not mentioned in any known source that predates the 15th-century genealogies.

 Tsar Dušan died suddenly in 1355 at the age of about 47, and was succeeded by his 20-year-old son Stefan Uroš V. Lazar remained a stavilac at the court of the new tsar.
 Dušan's death was followed by the stirring of separatist activity in the Serbian Empire.
 Epirus and Thessaly in its southwest broke away by 1359.
 The same happened with Braničevo and Kučevo, the empire's north-eastern regions controlled by the Rastislalić family, who recognized the suzerainty of King Louis of Hungary.
 The rest of the Serbian state remained loyal to young Tsar Uroš.
 Even within it, however, powerful Serbian nobles were asserting more and more independence from the tsar's authority.